VirtualCycle/json-parser-js/README.md

 e) write parseEngine function and check if it's working with sample inputs.

-f) check if input is object or array and call the respective function.
+f) check if input is object or array and call the objectParser function or arrayParser function.

 g) inside that function, extract each element and call parseEngine function.